 In most cases, dental fillings are all your child or toddler will need to treat their cavities.
 Dental fillings can treat cavities in both adult and baby teeth.

 If you’ve ever had a filling yourself, you can explain to your child exactly what to expect.
 The dentist will numb your child’s mouth and remove the tooth decay.
 Then they will fill the hole left by the decay with tooth-colored composite resin.
 If your child has multiple cavities, it may help to schedule several appointments so they won’t have to spend too long in the dentist’s chair at one time.

 2. Dental Crown

-If the damage is severe enough, a dental filling may not be enough to preserve the baby or permanent tooth.
+If the damage is severe, a dental filling may not be enough to preserve the baby or permanent tooth.
 If that is the case, your child may require a dental crown, which covers the tooth entirely.
 To prep a tooth for a crown, the dentist numbs the area and removes the tooth decay, just like prepping for a filling.
-However, they will also need to shave the tooth down to fit the crown.
+However, they will also need to shape the tooth to fit the crown.
 Then they can place and secure a crown that matches the shape of the original tooth.

 3. Tooth Extraction

-In extreme cases, tooth extraction may be necessary.
-This is a last resort, especially with baby teeth, because the premature loss of baby teeth can cause problems with speech, chewing, and the development of the permanent teeth.
+As dentists, we do everything possible to save a tooth.
+But in extreme cases of decay, tooth extraction may be necessary.
+This is a last resort, especially with baby teeth, because the premature loss of baby teeth can cause problems with speech, chewing, and the development of permanent teeth.
 Extraction of a baby tooth typically only requires a local anesthetic, but a permanent tooth extraction will likely call for general anesthesia.

 Tooth extraction procedures and recovery take longer and cause more discomfort than fillings or crowns.
 That’s why it’s so important to keep an eye on your child’s oral health—encouraging good oral hygiene habits can prevent severe tooth decay.